 What is the Benefit of Owning a Travel Trailer?

 Travel trailers, as opposed to motorhomes, are made to be pulled behind your car or truck.
 The benefit of a towable RV is the ability to unhitch it once you’re parked.
 I like to be able to pull into a space, set up camp, and then leave my trailer and belongings at the campground while I explore the area.

 I prefer driving down narrow, unpaved roads or along steep mountain passes without pulling a trailer.
 Nevertheless, I’m ready to sit by a campfire, watch a movie, and then snuggle into my comfy bed after the sun goes down.
 A towable trailer gives me the freedom to roam during the day and the convenience of comfortable accommodations at night.

 Why Are Some Travel Trailers so Much More Expensive Than Others?

 The cost of a travel vehicle does not depend solely on its type, size, weight, nor amenities.
 Sometimes a 22-foot pop-up camper is priced higher than a 27-foot fifth wheel with slides.
 A lightweight Airstream is usually a high-end product even when its interior space is limited.
-Check out this 38-foot Keystone Outback 332F that’s twice the size of some models but often sells for less than $40,000.

 The factors that determine a trailer’s price are many.
 Here are some examples.